Archive for Articles

 Posted by: | CommentsIn 1911 Turkey established gun control.
 From 1915 to 1917 about 1.5 million Armenians, who were unable to defend themselves, were rounded up and exterminated.
 Read More→

-Skull Mounting Basics by Randy Rowley
+European Skull Mounting Basics by Randy Rowley

-Shotshell Reloading Tool Basics by Randy Rowley (written in 12/93; revised in 11/03)
+Shotshell Reloading Tool Basics by Randy Rowley

 Posted by: | CommentsIt is not difficult to get started in shotshell reloading.
-The necessary ingredients include reloading tool, components Read More→
+The necessary ingredients include reloading tool, components (empty hulls, primers, powder, wads, shot), safety glasses, a measuring scale and at least one good reloading handbook.
+Read More→

-Shot Placement by Randy Rowley (written in 1990; revised in 2002)
+Shot Placement by Randy Rowley

-Posted by: | CommentsI have been hunting deer and other medium sized game, on and off, since I was sixteen years old.
+Posted by: | CommentsI have been hunting deer and other medium-sized game, on and off, since I was sixteen years old.
+Over the years I have taken many animals, most from heart/lung shots.
 Read More→

 Second Amendment Assaulted During the Aftermath of Hurricane Katrina by Randy Rowley

-Responsibilities of the Christian Sportsman by Randy Rowley
+Posted by: | CommentsResponsibilities of the Christian Sportsman by Randy Rowley

 Posted by: | CommentsOn November 29, 1991, the Burp and Poot Club changed its name, by a majority vote of the members present at a Club meeting, to The Fellowship of Christian Sportsman Club.
 Read More→

-If it Sounds Too Good to be True… by Randy Rowley
+If it Sounds Too Good to be True by Randy Rowley

 Hunting the Thin Gray Line by Randy Rowley

 Posted by: | CommentsThe concept of ethical hunting and fishing or “fair chase” is one that is difficult to define among our sporting fraternity.
+It can even be more so among the non-sportsmen.
 Read More→

 Hunting and Fishing – Until Death do us Part? by Randy Rowley